codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 max-width="40%"
 %}

-Then when you launch the Codefresh pipeline the remote Jenkins job will be triggered as well.
+Then when you launch the Codefresh pipeline the remote Jenkins Job will be triggered as well.

 {% include image.html